CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 Connect your debugger remotely to port 5005.
 For profiling use the JMX port 9090.

+### Using gradle
+`gradle tasks` will list all the tasks that Gradle can do for you.

 ### Start and stop dependent services

-Instead of using a `docker-compose --profile apple_silicon up` to bring up dependent services, you can use a script.
+Instead of using a `docker-compose up sftp redox azurite ftps vault` to bring up dependent services, you can use a script.
 ```bash
 ./devenv-infrastructure.sh up
 ```